UtkarshTheDev/FilterX/docs/STATS_API_GUIDE.md

-# SanityAI Stats API Guide
+# FilterX Stats API Guide

 ## Overview

-The SanityAI Stats API provides comprehensive statistics about your content filtering system.
+The FilterX Stats API provides comprehensive statistics about your content filtering system.
 The API uses a **database-first approach** for better performance, reliability, and data consistency.

 ## Main Endpoint